Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

 \fla{ |T_{a,m}(\chi\Delta_m-\delta_{j,m})|^2=\frac{2\pi \chi^2\abs{fg}^2 } {\left (\chi \Gamma_{\Sigma} \right)^2+(\chi\Delta_{m}-\delta_{j,m})^2}. } In the calculations above, we assumed $f_{j,m}=f_a$, $g_m=g$ (see also Eq.\eqref{a-omega}).

 In the physical sense, the transfer function $ |T_{c,w}(\delta_{j,m})|^2$ describes the probability of transferring the frequency mode $\omega=\delta_{j,m}$ of a signal photon from the waveguide to the common resonator.
 When both impedance matching conditions of agreement are met $ |T_{c,w}(\delta_{j,m})|^2\cong \frac{1}{\kappa}$.
-The function $|T_{a,m}(\chi\Delta_m-\delta_{j,m})|^2$ describes the probability of transferring this spectral mode from the common resonator to the $j$-th atom of the $m$-th mini-resonator.
-Thus, as can be seen in Fig. \ref{m-th-atomic-excitaions}, atoms are excited in the $m$ mini-resonator near the natural frequency of this mini-resonator $\chi\Delta_{m}$ inside the spectral range $\chi\Gamma_{\Sigma}$ described by the Lorentzian form of \eqref{atomic_exit_m_resonator}.
-Due to the interaction with the atomic ensemble, the coefficient $\chi$ slightly shifts the eigen frequency of the $m$-th mini-resonator.
-The spectral width of excited atoms is close to the spectral interval between the nearest modes of mini-resonators $\chi\Gamma_{\Sigma}\geq \frac{3\Delta}{\pi}\approx\Delta \gg\gamma_b$, significantly exceeding the eigen spectral width of the mini-resonator mode.
-Thus, the atoms excited in all the mini-resonators completely overlap the spectrum of the signal pulse.
+The function $|T_{a,m}(\chi\Delta_m-\delta_{j,m})|^2$ describes the probability of transferring this spectral mode from the common resonator to the $j$-th atom of the $m$-th miniresonator.
+Thus, as can be seen in Fig. \ref{m-th-atomic-excitaions}, atoms are excited in the $m$ miniresonator near the natural frequency of this miniresonator $\chi\Delta_{m}$ inside the spectral range $\chi\Gamma_{\Sigma}$ described by the Lorentzian form of \eqref{atomic_exit_m_resonator}.
+Due to the interaction with the atomic ensemble, the coefficient $\chi$ slightly shifts the eigen frequency of the $m$-th miniresonator.
+The spectral width of excited atoms is close to the spectral interval between the nearest modes of miniresonators $\chi\Gamma_{\Sigma}\geq \frac{3\Delta}{\pi}\approx\Delta \gg\gamma_b$, significantly exceeding the eigen spectral width of the miniresonator mode.
+Thus, the atoms excited in all the miniresonators completely overlap the spectrum of the signal pulse.

-The expression \eqref{b-m-omega=2} reflects an important property of recording a signal pulse in a system of atoms in a mini-resonator.
-Namely, no matter how small the intrinsic spectral width of the resonator $\gamma_b$, the signal is stored in a wider spectrum of atoms $\chi\Gamma_{a}^0\gg\gamma_b$, which is determined by the collective interaction of atoms (the spectral density of the atomic transitions and average coupling constant) with the field mode of $m$-th mini-resonator.
-An important conclusion follows from this: if, for example, between the common resonator and the mini-resonators we even place another, narrower-band resonators, then, its use will not allow us to narrow the spectral width of the signal pulse storage in the mini-resonators, which will still be determined by a constant $\chi\Gamma_{\Sigma}\gg\gamma_b$.
+The expression \eqref{b-m-omega=2} reflects an important property of recording a signal pulse in a system of atoms in a miniresonator.
+Namely, no matter how small the intrinsic spectral width of the resonator $\gamma_b$, the signal is stored in a wider spectrum of atoms $\chi\Gamma_{a}^0\gg\gamma_b$, which is determined by the collective interaction of atoms (the spectral density of the atomic transitions and average coupling constant) with the field mode of $m$-th miniresonator.
+An important conclusion follows from this: if, for example, between the common resonator and the miniresonators we even place another, narrower-band resonators, then, its use will not allow us to narrow the spectral width of the signal pulse storage in the miniresonators, which will still be determined by a constant $\chi\Gamma_{\Sigma}\gg\gamma_b$.